New Feature: Find Your Best Time to Post on Instagram!

 - Your best times to post will appear in your content calendar relatively soon after you upgrade, depending on the size of your account and how many posts you have

 The algorithm works by using your historical Instagram data, which means that it’s most accurate if you’ve posted at multiple times throughout the day/week in recent months.
 Since the algorithm uses your previous posts and engagement rates, if you are someone that only ever posts on weekdays at 8pm, then your best times to post will show up as weekdays at 8pm.
-If you want to A/B test your posting times, check out our blog post The Best Time to Post on Instagram in 2017.
+If you want to A/B test your posting times, check out our blog post The Best Time to Post on Instagram.